justinpombrio/tardigrade/ARCHITECTURE.md

 Tardigrade is designed to _be able to be made_ performant, but whenever there's a tradeoff between implementation clarity and performance it chooses clarity.
 Expect it to be slow!

-Though with compile time evaluation, lack of garbage collection, and lack of aliasing, it should be possible to make it extremely fast one day.
+Though with compile time evaluation and lack of garbage collection and aliasing, it should be possible to make it extremely fast one day.

 ### Memory: Value enum